developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 * The search icon is visible on the Keyguard screen
 * The Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag

 Unless **_all four_** of the above conditions are true, the value in this tag is ignored.
-Note: If no search-app shortcut exists on the device lockscreen, use of this tag is not required.
+Note: If no search-app shortcut exists on the device lock screen, use of this tag is not required.

 **To prevent use of search, Zebra recommends using this tag _and_ removing the search app from the User Mode screen**.